Skip to content

 3.6.
 Nomination Process and Election Criteria

-3.6.1 Nomination Process
+3.6.1 Nomination Process of DDRS members

-• Personal information (Name, name of the institution, position, etc.) ;
+• Personal information (Name, name of the institution, position, etc.);

 • Contact information (email);